 1. Pick the right platform

 If you already have your favorite video conferencing platform, discover ways how you can use it to run a quiz.
-If you’re a Zoomer, like us, consider using either Zoom Meetings or Zoom Webinars.
+If you’re using Webex, like us, you can run a Slido Quiz directly within your Webex meetings platform.

 Don’t have a Slido account yet?
 Create one for free and try the Quizzes feature yourself.